310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

       <br>
       I want us to keep delivering those feelings of ‘love’ to one another[^4]
       <br>
-      And so that you know that I’m also here — no matter how far I am
+      And so that you know that I’m also here — no matter how far away I am
       <br>
       I’ll try reaching out my hand as high up as I possibly can so that you can find me
       <br>